 What is Triglycerides?

 Triglycerides are the most common type of fat in your body and the form in which your blood transports energy.
-After a meal your gut packages dietary fat into triglyceride-rich particles, and between meals your liver makes and releases its own; what circulates at any moment reflects both what you have recently eaten and how well your metabolism is handling fat and sugar.
-Because of this, triglycerides are one of the most diet- and lifestyle-sensitive numbers on a lipid panel — and one of the fastest to move when you change your habits.
-The value is reported as a concentration, usually in mmol/L in Europe (and in mg/dL in the United States).
-Triglycerides are part of your lipid profile but tell a different story than cholesterol, so they are read together with HDL, LDL, ApoB, and the triglyceride/HDL ratio, alongside fasting glucose and HbA1c for the full metabolic picture.
+After a meal your gut packages dietary fat into these particles; between meals your liver makes its own.
+The value therefore responds strongly to what you have recently eaten, to alcohol, and to how well your metabolism handles fat and sugar.
+That makes triglycerides one of the most lifestyle-sensitive numbers in a lipid profile — and one of the fastest to move.
+Read them together with HDL, your triglyceride/HDL ratio, and your glucose markers.

 Why is Triglycerides relevant?